Coordination in distributed networks via coded actions with application to power control: Introduction

-In this paper, we introduce the additional restriction that the variable $x_2$ cannot be controlled or optimized directly.
-As formally described in Section~\ref{sec:problem-statement}, the variable $x_2$ is required to result from imperfect observations of $x_0$ through $x_1$, which induces an \emph{information constraint} in the aforementioned optimization problem.
-One of the main results of this paper in Section~\ref{sec:information-constraints} is to precisely characterize this constraint for large $T$ when $x_0^T$ consists of \ac{iid} realizations of a given random variable $X_0$.
+We assume here that the variable $x_2$ cannot be controlled or optimized directly.
+As formally described in Section~\ref{sec:problem-statement}, the variable $x_2$ results from imperfect observations of $x_0$ through $x_1$, which induces an \emph{information constraint} in the aforementioned optimization problem.
+One contribution in Section~\ref{sec:information-constraints} is to precisely characterize this constraint for large $N$ when $x_0^N$ consists of \ac{iid} realizations of a given random variable $X_0$.

-The problem at hand is a special case of a \emph{distributed optimization problem}, in which $K$ agents\footnote{In other disciplines such as computer science, control, or economics, agents are sometimes called nodes, controllers, or decision-makers.} connected via a given observation structure have the common objective of maximizing the average payoff $W_T$ for large $T$.
-In this general framework, the variable $x_k$ with $k\in\{1,\dots,K\}$ is called the \emph{action} of Agent $k$ and represents the only variable under its control.
-The variable $x_0$ is outside of the agents' control and typically represents the realization of a random state (called the \textit{system state}).
-The observation structure defines how the agents interact through observations of the random system state and of each other's actions.
+This setting is a special case of \emph{distributed optimization}, in which $K$ agents\footnote{In other disciplines such as computer science, control, or economics, agents are sometimes called nodes, controllers, or decision-makers.} connected via a given observation structure have the common objective of maximizing the average payoff $W_N$ for large $N$.
+The variable $x_k$ with $k\in\{1,\dots,K\}$ is the \emph{action} of Agent $k$ and represents the only variable under its control.
+The variable $x_0$ is outside of the agents' control and typically represents the realization of a random system state.
+The observation structure defines how the agents interact through observations of the random state and of each other's actions.
 The average payoff then measures the degree of \emph{coordination} between the agents, under the observation constraints of the actions imposed by the observation structure.
 As a concrete example, we apply this framework to power control in Section~\ref{sec:coded-power-control}, in which $x_0$ represents the global wireless channel state information and $x_k$ the power level of Transmitter $k$.